0xJMart/0xNetworth/README.md

 # 0xNetworth - Investment Tracking Dashboard

-A comprehensive investment tracking dashboard that aggregates data from multiple investment platforms (Coinbase, M1 Finance) to provide a unified view of net worth and investment performance.
+A comprehensive investment tracking dashboard that aggregates data from Coinbase to provide a unified view of net worth and investment performance.

 ## Architecture

 - **React Frontend** - Modern dashboard displaying investment data, charts, and net worth calculations
-- **Go Backend API** - Aggregates data from Coinbase API and Plaid (for M1 Finance) and serves to frontend
+- **Go Backend API** - Aggregates data from Coinbase API and serves to frontend
 - **Kubernetes Deployment** - Helm chart for easy deployment in homelab cluster

 ## Project Structure